cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 ### Before running the client

 In `/client`, create a dotenv file `.env` for assigning the frontend port.
-In the `.env` file, assign the following keys:
+In the `.env` file, assign the following keys (this is because we run server/client concurrently, and it must be on separate ports):

 ```
 PORT=4200
 ```

-If there are compilation issues from running `npm install`, and you see errors such as `Module not found... @material-ui/icons/Reorder`, then type in the terminal:
+If there are compilation issues from running `npm install` in the `/client` directory, and you see errors such as `Module not found... @material-ui/icons/Reorder`, then install them like so:
 ```
 npm install @material-ui/core --save
 npm install @material-ui/icons --save